Field of Mars Environmental Education Centre logo

 Invertebrate investigation

 Students will work in small groups to search for and collect leaf litter invertebrates in the gardens around the education centre.
 Collected specimens will then be examined and identified using magnifiers and ID charts.
-Some will be magnified onto the IWB and their life stage and features explained.
+Some will be magnified onto the large screen and their life stage and features explained.

 The session will be introduced with leaf insects from the centre’s collection and their various life stages shown and explained.
-Students will then choose a stage of growth of a leaf insect and work individually to create it from pipe cleaners and natural materials.
+Students will then choose a stage of growth of an invertebrate and construct thier own model out of clay and other natural materials.

 Syllabus outcomes and content